rvenutolo/gochujang-sauce/NOTES.md

  * Undecided which I like better.

 ### 2016-06-10
  * Used "extra spicy" gochujang.
+ * Previous batches were better balanced.
+ * Should try a batch with just toasted white sugar.